dinesh-dev/Elite-8-D2W-beta/README.md

 # ionic

-This project is to conver  the Elite 8 D2W application that has been already developeed using jQuery Mobile to ionic.
+This project is to convert  existing Elite 8 D2W application that has been already developeed using to use ionic.